updated

 Space for parking camper vans

-El Centro Intercultural A mano manaba tiene espacio para parquear una Caravana grande, tendrás acceso a luz y agua potable.
+El Centro Intercultural A mano tiene espacio para parquear una Caravana grande, tendrás acceso a luz y agua potable.

 • Can possibly accept pets